rezafawazul/retail-sales-analysis/README.md

    - A bar chart comparing the average order value across provinces.
 This metric helps assess regional revenue efficiency and pricing strategies.

 7. **Daily Sales Distribution**:
-   - A line chart that shows how sales fluctuate on a daily basis.
+   - A line chart that shows how sales fluctuate daily.
 This helps identify peak sales days and trends in daily performance.

 8. **Top 10 Best-Selling Products**:
    - A bar chart displaying the top 10 products based on total quantity sold.
 This provides insights into which products are the most popular and contribute the most to sales volume.